-A range of non-statutory guidance material is available to assist local government implement the state interests.
-Some of this guidance material has been specifically prepared for the SPP, whereas other guidance is pre-existing material that provides users with best-practice information and examples about how to implement state interests.
+A range of non-statutory guidance material is available to assist in the implementation of the SPP.
 The use of the guidance material is optional-it does not form a statutory component of the SPP and will be updated as required to ensure currency.